Chetan Nathwani

 Research Interests

-My research lies at the intersection of geochemistry, petrology, and computational geoscience.
 I study the fluxes of metals and volatiles through the Earth’s crust and mantle, with a particular focus on magmatic and hydrothermal processes involved in the formation of mineral deposits.
 I integrate tools from geochemistry, geochronology, machine learning, and geochemical/thermodynamic modelling to better understand ore-forming systems and develop methods applicable to mineral exploration.

-Broad areas of interest include:
+Specifc areas of current interest include:

-• Geochronology of magmatic and hydrothermal systems
+• Modelling of magmatic and hydrothermal processes

 news